-On the other hand, you may be doing well to get dinner made and the kids fed.
 Maybe you’re an empty nester and you’re wondering if you even need to decorate anymore.

-Set a Simple Place Setting
+Create a Simple Place Setting:

 Once you have your color palette set, gather the items you need for each place setting.